 Textbooks are free, but you have to pay for your school supplies, like pencils, paper, binders and copybooks.

-You must take good care of whatever the school lets you use.
-If you damage anything, your parents might have to pay for it.
+Students must take good care of whatever the school lets them use.
+If they damage anything, their parents might have to pay for it.

 After High School